vemel/boto3_type_annotations/README.md

 # Consumes ~7 MB of space
 pip install boto3-stubs[essential]

-# install annotations for other services
+# install annotations for other services you use
 pip install boto3-stubs[acm,apigateway]

-# or install annotations for all services
+# build suservices index.
+You need to execute this command everytime
-# WARNING: this requires ~20 MB of space
+# you update boto3-stubs or install/remove services
-pip install boto3-stubs[all]
+mypy_boto3
 ```

 ## Usage

 - Install [mypy](https://github.com/python/mypy) and optionally enable it in your IDE
 - Install [boto3](https://github.com/boto/boto3)
-- Use explicit types for `boto3.client`, `boto3.session.client`,
+- VSCode: Use explicit types for `boto3.client`, `boto3.session.client`,
   `client.get_waiter` and `client.get_paginator` calls to enjoy code auto-complete and
   correct type hints